 Edwidge J. Thomas, DNP, ANP

-Dr. Thomas has been a key advisor to universities and major metropolitan hospitals, on preparing the nursing workforce for future health care delivery challenges and integrating Advanced Practice Nurses within acute and ambulatory care settings to expand the community based healthcare footprint.
-Her goal is threefold: improving the health of individuals through evidence based care and clinical outcomes, enhancing the patient experience, and reducing cost.
+Dr. Thomas has been a key advisor to universities and major metropolitan hospitals, on preparing the nursing workforce for future health care delivery challenges and integrating Advanced Practice Nurses within acute and ambulatory care settings to implement and expand on care models inclusive of the integration of medical care, behavioral health, and the impact of social determinants of health in pursuit of the “triple aim” goals of improving the health of individuals through evidence based care and clinical outcomes, enhancing the patient experience, and reducing cost.

-While at the New York University College of Nursing she was responsible for developing innovative strategies to secure grants as the principal investigator and co-director.
-She created partnerships to establish new practice models of care that addressed all populations including the underserved and vulnerable.
-Edwidge led practice and community engagement initiatives including: a nurse–managed primary care practice for adults; a mobile health van program providing primary care services; and the implementation of a health literary project for underserved adolescent students at high schools in Brooklyn, New York.
-Through all of her efforts as the co-director of these projects, Dr. Thomas and her team secured a $2.9 million Health Resource Service Agency (HRSA) grant to launch and sustain the adolescent program.
+While at the Rory Meyers College of Nursing, she was responsible for developing innovative strategies to secure grants as the principal investigator and co-director while creating strategic partnerships to establish new practice models of care that addressed all populations including the underserved and vulnerable.
+She led practice and community engagement initiatives including: a nurse–managed primary care practice for adults; a mobile health van program providing primary care services; and the implementation of a health literary project for underserved adolescent students at high schools in Brooklyn, New York.
+Through all of her efforts as the co-director of these projects, she and her team secured a $2.9 million Health Resource Service Agency (HRSA) grant to launch and sustain the adolescent program.
 Other notable outcomes from her community focused efforts were revenue enhancing programs that significantly increased patient visits and advanced practice nurse presence, as well as increased partnerships with community based programs and agencies that were able to implement innovative delivery models of care.

-Early in her career, Edwidge was a founding member of the first nationally know independent Nurse Practitioner primary care practice at Columbia University School of Nursing serving a commercially insured patient population in a highly competitive New York Market.
+Early in her career, Dr. Thomas was a founding member of the first nationally known independent Nurse Practitioner primary care practice at Columbia University School of Nursing serving a commercially insured patient population in a highly competitive New York Market.